U.S. wholesale inventories post largest gain in five months

 Wholesale stocks of electrical goods fell 0.3 percent in May while professional equipment inventories surged 0.7 percent.

 Sales at wholesalers fell 0.5 percent after decreasing 0.3 percent in April.
-Sales of motor vehicles slipped 0.5 percent in May.
+Sales of motor vehicles slipped 0.5 percent after rising 1.3 percent in April.